Community Partners in Action focuses on behavioral change and advocates for criminal justice reform.

 In partnership with the State of Connecticut, US government, private funders, organizations and businesses, we work to make a positive impact in the lives of adults and youth throughout Connecticut.

-Statewide, we serve over 7,000 men, women and youth each year.
+Statewide, we serve thousands of men, women and youth each year.

 The majority of our participants receive services in one of our community-based programs.

 Our programs help participants learn to think differently and to make better choices.
 We help them address their personal and basic needs as they prepare to become employable, re-engage in their education and stabilize their families.
 They also grow by giving back to their communities.